 Earn the all-class World Traveler’s Hat by buying your first Map Stamp, which is not an item, but a donation that goes directly to the author(s) of the Community-made map you choose.
 You can level it up by buying more Map Stamps.

-- Frontline Field Recorder: Upload a YouTube video from within TF2, and earn 1,000 lifetime views.
+- Frontline Field Recorder: Get this hat by uploading a replay video to YouTube from within TF2, and earn 1,000 lifetime views.

-- Proof of Purchase: By being gifted the game, or buying TF2 yourself, like in the Orange Box from the Steam Store.
+- Proof of Purchase: By being gifted the game, or buying TF2 yourself, like in the Orange Box from the Steam Store, earn this hat.

-- Party Hat and TF Birthday Noisemaker: By playing the game on August 24th, TF2′s anniversary launch date.
+- Party Hat and TF Birthday Noisemaker: Get an all-class hat and an action item by playing the game on August 24th, TF2′s anniversary launch date.
+The Noisemaker can only be used on August 24th (or any server that has Birthday Mode enabled).

-- Spirit of Giving: By playing during the annual Winter Holiday.
-Rank it up by gifting, such as using a Secret Saxton tool.
+- Spirit of Giving: Earn this accessory playing during the annual Winter Holiday.
+Rank it up by gifting, such as using a Secret Saxton tool item.

 Earn Items by Playing the Game

 Team Fortress 2 wants to reward you for playing, and does so by granting you periodic “item drops”.
-Approximately every hour you play in a week, up to perhaps 10 hours a week, you will earn a random item, usually a weapon but rarely (perhaps a 3% chance) a cosmetic item such as a hat.
+Approximately every hour you play in a week, up to roughly 10 hours a week, you will earn a random item, usually a weapon but rarely (perhaps a 3% chance) a cosmetic item such as a hat.
 Most, but not all, craftable weapons can drop via this system, and if you don’t play much one week, that extends the playing time where you can earn items in the next week only.
-“Weeks” for this purpose begin on Wednesdays at 7 PM Eastern Standard Time (which is also Thursdays at midnight Greenwich Standard Time).
+“Weeks” for this purpose begin on Wednesdays at 7 PM Eastern Standard Time (which is also Thursdays at midnight Greenwich Standard Time; doesn’t change for Daylight Savings Time).

 The list of possible weapons available is roughly the same as the craftable weapon list plus the achievement-reward weapon list (i.e. almost all non-stock weapons).
 “Stock” weapons are the three default weapons of each class, the only weapons computer-controller bots use, and the only weapons you can access in those rare, unfortunate times when your server loses connection to the item server :( Stock weapons never drop, and you can’t lose access to them by crafting or trading.